• Skip to primary navigation

 What are Collard Greens?

-Collard greens are leafy veggies that belong to the same family as cabbage, kale, and broccoli.
+Collard greens are leafy veggies that belong to the same family as cabbage, kale, and broccoli - see turnip vs collard comparison details for how they differ from turnips.

 They have large, dark green leaves with a slight bitterness and a chewy texture.